CRUK International Symposium on Oesophageal Cancer 2019

-Our second International Symposium on Oesophageal Cancer is a unique opportunity to unite basic biologists, translational scientists and clinicians working on both adenocarcinoma and squamous cell carcinoma.
-But it’s also a chance for those not currently in the field to learn more about this fascinating disease.
+Our third International Symposium on Oesophageal Cancer is a unique opportunity to unite basic biologists, translational scientists and clinicians working on both adenocarcinoma and squamous cell carcinoma of the oesophagus.
+We also invite scientists not currently in the field to join us to learn more about this challenging disease.

-It’s never been a better time to enter the field.
-Insights from sequencing data and the development of new model systems are bringing oesophageal cancer research out of the shadows, revealing a biologically complex and intriguing malady.
-Whether you’re an early-career researcher or an established PI, this is an arena rife with opportunity and the potential for your research to have real impact.
+Insights from genomic analyses, coupled with the development of novel model systems, are bringing oesophageal cancer research out of the shadows, revealing a complex and intriguing malady.
+Whether you’re an early-career research or an established PI, this arena is ripe with opportunity and the potential to have real impact on survival.

 Prof Rebecca Fitzgerald, Scientific Committee